-The door lock switch is located on each front door panel.
-Press the switch downward to lock the doors, and upward to unlock the doors.
+The power door lock switch is located on each front door panel.
+Press the switch forward to lock the doors, and rearward to unlock the doors.

 Power Door Lock Switch

 • For personal security reasons and safety in an accident, lock the vehicle doors when you drive, as well as when you park and leave the vehicle.